csnje/rust-debugging/README.md

 To create and modify the [**Visual Studio Code**](https://code.visualstudio.com/) [launch configurations](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations) file, navigate to *Run* -> *Open Configurations*.

-The following defines a two-step debugging process (corresponding to the command line method above) for applications and tests that will:
+The following defines a two-step debugging process (which corresponds to the command line technique described above) for applications and tests that will:
-1. Compile using the `cargo` tool
+1. Compile using the `cargo` tool (defined by the `cargo` tag), and
 2. Debug the compiled executable using information extracted (automatically) from the output of the `cargo` tool

 ```